BET: Criticism

-A wide range of people have protested elements of BET's programming and actions, including Public Enemy rapper Chuck D, journalist George Curry, writer Keith Boykin, comic book creator Christopher Priest, filmmaker Spike Lee, Syracuse University professor of finance Dr. Boyce Watkins, former NFL player Burgess Owens, and cartoonist Aaron McGruder (who, in addition to numerous critical references throughout his series The Boondocks, made two particular episodes, "The Hunger Strike" and "The Uncle Ruckus Reality Show", criticizing the channel).
-As a result, BET heavily censors suggestive content from the videos that it airs, often with entire verses and scenes removed from certain rap videos.
+A wide range of people have protested elements of BET's programming and actions, including Public Enemy rapper Chuck D, journalist George Curry, writer Keith Boykin, comic book creator Christopher Priest, filmmaker Spike Lee, Syracuse University professor of finance Dr. Boyce Watkins, former NFL player Burgess Owens, and cartoonist Aaron McGruder (who, in addition to numerous critical references throughout his animated series The Boondocks, made two particular episodes, "The Hunger Strike" and "The Uncle Ruckus Reality Show", criticizing the channel).
+As a result, BET heavily censors suggestive content from the videos that it airs, often with entire verses and scenes removed from certain hip-hop videos.

-Many scholars within the black American community maintain that BET perpetuates and justifies racism by affecting the stereotypes held about black Americans, and also by affecting the psyche of its young viewers through its bombardment of negative images of black Americans.
+Many scholars within the Black American community maintain that BET perpetuates and justifies racism by affecting the stereotypes held about Black Americans, and also by affecting the psyche of its young viewers through its bombardment of negative images of Black Americans.

-Following the death of civil rights leader Coretta Scott King in 2006, BET broadcast its regularly scheduled music video programming, rather than covering King's funeral live, as was done by TV One and Black Family Channel, and by cable news channels such as CNN, Fox News Channel, and MSNBC.
+Following the death of civil rights leader Coretta Scott King in 2006, BET aired its regularly scheduled music video programming, rather than covering King's funeral live, as was done by TV One and now-defunct Black Family Channel, and by cable news channels such as CNN, Fox News Channel, and MSNBC.
 The network's website streamed the funeral live, while it periodically broadcast taped, 60-second reports from the funeral by senior news correspondent Andre Showell.
 Michael Lewellen, BET's senior vice president for corporate communications, defended the decision: "We weighed a number of different options.
 In the end, we chose to offer a different kind of experience for BET viewers."
-Lewellen also explained that BET received around "two dozen" phone calls and "a handful" of emails criticizing BET for not showing the King funeral live.
+Lewellen also stated that BET received around "two dozen" phone calls and "a handful" of emails criticizing BET for not showing the King funeral live.
 On the evening of the funeral, February 7, 2006, BET broadcast the tribute special Coretta Scott King: Married to the Mission, and repeated it the following Sunday, February 12.
 Showell hosted the program featuring highlights of the funeral, Coretta Scott King: Celebrating Her Spirit, that broadcast that same day.
 In its 2007 convention, the National Association of Black Journalists gave BET its "Thumbs Down Award" for not broadcasting King's funeral live.